-The teaching laboratory practicals are continually assessed and contribute to both the Preliminary examination and the Part I examination.
-All practicals are written up as a report which is marked by the member of academic staff in charge of the practical.
-Many of the practicals are marked in front of the students in a tutorial style environment.
 The industrial visit reports are also continually assessed and contribute towards the Part I examination.

-The 3rd year design project is assessed both by written and oral presentations.
-The 3rd year characterisation/modelling mini-projects are assessed by means of a written report.
+The 3rd year team design project is assessed both by written and oral presentations.
+The 3rd year introduction to modelling and characterisation/modelling mini-projects are assessed by means of a written report.
 All 3rd year projects contribute towards the Part I examination.
-Marks for the final year project (Part II) are awarded for the standard of the project based on the evidence of the thesis and discussions in a viva voce examination.
+Marks for the final year project (Part II) are awarded for the standard of the project based on the evidence of the thesis (max 12,000 words) and discussions in a viva voce examination.